 6. Remember about safety!

 I believe that no image is worth risking your health and life.
 It’s always possible to get back to the location on the later date so taking risk is really something that you should avoid.
-Don’t lean over abyss, be aware of tides, watch for slippery rocks, don’t run with your tripod, etc.
+Don’t lean over an abyss, be aware of tides, watch for slippery rocks, don’t run with your tripod, etc.

 7. Double-check your shooting settings

-Before you actually take any picture make sure you set correct settings like ISO, image quality (RAW or JPEG), white balance, aperture, etc. Also make sure Image Stabilization is off, if you’re shooting from a tripod and if you intend to focus manually that Auto-Focus switch is actually disabled (or enabled if you want to use it).
+Before you actually take any picture make sure you set correct settings like ISO, image quality (RAW or JPEG), white balance, aperture, etc. Also make sure Image Stabilisation is off, if you’re shooting from a tripod and if you intend to focus manually that Auto-Focus switch is actually disabled (or enabled if you want to use it).

 There is nothing worse than coming back home from a glorious sunset just to discover that you were shooting at ISO 6400 all the time and that your images are very very noisy… believe me, it’s really painful 🙂 (and yes, it happened to me).
 Right now I have a habit of checking the settings just before I start shooting.
 Also just after the shoot, I reset all the settings to the values I use most often.